What is RTL-SDR?

 The origins of RTL-SDR stem from mass produced DVB-T TV tuner dongles that were based on the RTL2832U chipset.
 With the combined efforts of Antti Palosaari, Eric Fry and Osmocom (in particular Steve Markgraf) it was found that the raw I/Q data on the RTL2832U chipset could be accessed directly, which allowed the DVB-T TV tuner to be converted into a wideband software defined radio via a custom software driver developed by Steve Markgraf.
 If you've ever enjoyed the RTL-SDR project please consider donating to Osmocom via Open Collective as they are the ones who developed the drivers and brought RTL-SDR to life.

-There are many other software defined radios similar to the RTL-SDR, but they all come at a much higher price.
-The FunCube PRO+ is a good receiver similar to the RTL-SDR, priced at around $190 USD.
-There is also the soon to be released HackRF (~$300USD) and BladeRF SDRs ($420 and $650), which can both transmit and receive.
+There are many other software defined radios better than the RTL-SDR, but they all come at a higher price.
+Currently we think that the Airspy ($199) and SDRPlay ($149) SDR’s are the best low cost RX only SDR’s.
+Then there are the HackRF ($300USD) and BladeRF SDRs ($420 and $650), which can both transmit and receive.

 What is Software Defined Radio?

 Radio components such as modulators, demodulators and tuners are traditionally implemented in analogue hardware components.
 The advent of modern computing and analogue to digital converters allows most of these traditionally hardware based components to be implemented into software instead.
 Hence, the term software defined radio.
 This enables easy signal processing and thus cheap wide band scanner radios to be produced.

 What are some RTL-SDR Radio Scanner Applications?

 The RTL-SDR can be used as a wide band radio scanner.
 Applications include:

 Furthermore, with an upconverter or V3/V4 RTL-SDR dongle to receive HF signals the applications are expanded to: